I didn’t think I was afraid until I hit the water.

 Noriaki put down the dishtowel and followed us outside to the deserted dive deck.

-Volunteering and diving demanded that we get scuba quickly (and then back into our dry-cloths even faster).
+Volunteering and diving demanded that we get our gear on quickly (and then back into our dry-cloths even faster).

 First, I’d shimmy into the wet suit.
 Because the Great Barrier Reef is in the tropics and the water temperature is about 24 degree Celsius in the winter, we wear short wet suits that fall to the knee.
 I found the easiest way to put them on is one leg at a time, to the knee and then jump into the rest of it, letting the Newtonian theory of gravity help get my thighs and butt into the unforgiving fabric.